MultiSafepay/docs/content/integrations/webshop-access.md

 If you encounter issues that affect payments, valuable first checks are:

 - Log into your Merchant Dashboard and check for any alerts: You see alerts on your main page if we have recently requested information, or your account needs extra configuration.
-- Create a [payment link]\(payment link) and verify if the issue occurs as well. (!)
+- Create a [payment link](/docs/payment-links/) and verify if the issue occurs as well. (!)
   This helps narrow down if the cause lies in a payment configuration, or rather within the plugin /API integration.

-  **Tip**: Always indicate the result of this step when reaching out to us, best with a screenshot.
+  **💡 Tip**: Always indicate the result of this step when reaching out to us, best with a screenshot.
 - Check if the payment method is available for the country and currency selected.
 - Check if a transaction is created (and declined) or if no transaction arrives to the system in the first place.

 With the results of these checks, reach out to us via [info@multisafepay.com](mailto:info@multisafepay.com).

-Tip: Check our status page for general updates or notifications.
+**💡 Tip**: Check our status page for general updates or notifications.

 Further checks for plugin integrations: